phaserjs/phaser/README.md

 * See about optimising Advanced Physics a lot more, so it doesn't create lots of Vec2s everywhere.
 * QuadTree.physics.checkHullIntersection
 * Fix the Motion methods for the new physics system
-* Moved findShapeByPoint etc from Space to Manager (or at least add a proxy to them)
+* Move findShapeByPoint etc from Space to Manager (or at least add a proxy to them)
+* Make onInput events created only if input component is started
+* Add button mode linked to sprite frames
+* Add visible toggle if tween property is alpha <> 01
+* Camera.isHidden uses an array and length check, faster to swap for a single counter, also try to remove indexOf check
+* Tilemap.render - move layers length to var
+* Camera control method (touch/keyboard)

 V1.0.0